centrifugal/centrifuge/_examples/custom_ws_nhooyr/readme.md

-Example demonstrates simple chat with JSON protocol using https://github.com/nhooyr/websocket library.
+Example demonstrates a simple chat with JSON protocol using https://github.com/nhooyr/websocket library.

 To start example run the following command from example directory: